 Here is the reality of “Day-of” Coordination and why I won’t be your “Day-of” Coordinator (our minimum package is “Month-of” and actually starts about 6-8 weeks before the wedding day):

-- The majority of brides are planning a wedding for the first time.
+- The majority of brides (or their families/friends helping them) are planning a wedding for the first time.
 They have no idea how their creative ideas actually translate to the practical and logistical demands “day of”.
 Further, they do not know how to contract or review event supplier’s contracts for issues that will affect other suppliers, the venue, the timeline or even the integrity of the wedding day.
-For me to step in “day of” with no prior knowledge, review or communication with vendors, I am stepping into a landmine field laden with crises that I was not able to see, predict, correct or avoid because I was not involved with any aspect of planning – or reviewing the couple’s planning with my 600+ wedding, over 15 years, Certified Wedding Professional experience.
+For me to step in “day of” with no prior knowledge, review or communication with vendors, I am stepping into a landmine field laden with crises that I was not able to see, predict, correct or avoid because I was not involved with any aspect of planning – or reviewing the couple’s planning with my 600+ wedding, over 20 years, Certified Wedding Professional experience.
 And let’s be clear: it has nothing to do with decor or superficial things like personal preference on floral or color choice.
 It boils down to timing, logistics, contracts and major service issues that can break a wedding, its couple, their guests, and destroy what should be a lovely memory of a lifetime in one small , few-hour sweep.
+And you only know about these potential pitfalls and what to look for if you have major years of experience under your belt.

 - It takes me weeks (at an intense pace) to review what has often taken a couple one year to plan.
 In those weeks, I have to put together a giant puzzle piece, with detailed communication to the event suppliers, review the details of their contracts, and because I was not involved with the solicitation of their vendor’s contracts, more often than not , correct timing and logistical issues.
 And that sometimes translates to the client having to pay the suppliers more last minute because they didn’t know what to look for when they hired them on their own at the beginning.
 I have a customized worksheet that all my clients must fill out that involves personal preferences as well as answering details that I reconcile with their vendor contracts.
 Examples of crises prevented when a coordinator is involved for “month of” or more include having photographers leave before key timelined landmark events are captured in photos, bridal party and family not having what they need for pre-ceremony photos, not knowing where to go and when, the florist delivering decor and not having any of the set up even remotely close to being finished so they can do their job (therefore it upsets the timely start of the event and pushes them and other vendors into overtime, whose cost is passed on to the client), key timelined events happening with all the equipment and staff necessary, rental equipment issues and timing, sorting out family dynamics, ceremony processional/recessional etiquette, VIP ceremony seating plan, and oh so much more.
 When someone who is strictly “day of” is running around putting out fires, they are not minding the rest of the event and other fires break out.
 It’s a no-win situation.
 But, when done properly, with a minimum of “month of” service offered, nothing is left to figure out “day of”.
 And because of this, the number one compliment I receive after a wedding was how stress-free it was for everyone.
 Including event partners!
 When everyone – guests and event supply partners- are supported and happy, there is a magic to the event that makes it a memory to last a lifetime.